Five ETF Strategies For A Sideways Market

 Recommending a leveraged ETP in a flat environment may seem like lunacy.
 As many investors are well aware, the daily reset mechanism on many leveraged ETFs can lead to adverse impacts of compounding when markets oscillate between gains and losses.
 So first of all, it’s important to note that BDCL resets exposure to the related index on a monthly basis, not a daily one.
 While it is still very much subject to return erosion or enhancement from compounding, the impact of this phenomenon is not nearly as severe as it is in daily reset products.

 The potential appeal of BDCL in a flat market relates entirely to the hefty distribution yield.
 In order to maintain certain favorable tax treatments, BDCs must pay out almost all of their earnings–making this asset class a source of juicy dividend yields.
 BDCL adds leverage on top of this current return, resulting in an effective yield that blows all other ETPs out of the water.
-Recently, the annual leveraged yield on BDCL was a whipping 14.6%–considerably higher than most ETFs that seek to deliver handsome dividend yields [see Dividend ETF Special: 25 Attractive Opportunities].
+As of June 2011, the annual leveraged yield on BDCL was a whipping 14.6%–considerably higher than most ETFs that sought to deliver handsome dividend yields could achieve at the time [see Dividend ETF Special: 25 Attractive Opportunities].

 Because BDCL is a leveraged product, it is obviously a risky bet.
 But if market stay flat, this ETN can deliver some solid returns.
 Dividends are your friends when stock prices are sticky, and few ETPs offer a yield that comes anywhere close to BDCL.